-We have examined the projection of \\\\\\\ (project)\\\\\\ (name of the entity) for the period from \\\\\\ to \\\\\ as given in \\\\\ to the Prospective Financial Information from page \\to \\\\\ in accordance with Standard on Assurance Engagement 3400, "The Examination of Prospective Financial Information", issued by the Institute of Chartered Accountants of India.
-The preparation and presentation of the projection including the underlying assumptions, set out in note \\\\\\ to \\\\\\ to the prospective financial information, is the responsibility of the Management and has been approved by the Board of Directors of the company.
+To the(addressee) We have examined the projection of (project) (name of the entity) for the period from to as given in to the Prospective Financial Information from pagetoin accordance with Standard on Assurance Engagement 3400, "The Examination of Prospective Financial Information", issued by the Institute of Chartered Accountants of India.
+The preparation and presentation of the projection including the underlying assumptions, set out in note to to the prospective financial information, is the responsibility of the Management and has been approved by the Board of Directors of the company.
 Our responsibility is to examine the evidence supporting the assumptions (excluding the hypothetical assumption) and other information in the prospective financial information.
 Our responsibility does not include verification of projections.
 Therefore, we do not vouch for the accuracy of the same.

-This projection has been prepared for \\\\\\ (intended use).
+This projection has been prepared for (intended use).
 The projection has been prepared using a set of assumptions that include hypothetical assumptions about future events and management's actions that are not necessarily expected to occur.
 Consequently, users are cautioned that this projection may not be appropriate for purposes other than that described above.
 We have carried out our examination of the prospective financial information on a test basis.
-Based on our examination of the evidence supporting the assumptions, nothing has come to our attention which causes us to believe that these assumptions do not provide a reasonable basis for the projection, assuming that \\\\\\ (state or refer to the hypothetical assumptions).
+Based on our examination of the evidence supporting the assumptions, nothing has come to our attention which causes us to believe that these assumptions do not provide a reasonable basis for the projection assuming that (state or refer to the hypothetical assumptions).
+Further, in our opinion the projection is properly prepared on the basis of the Provide suitable identification, such as by reference to page numbers or by identifying the individual schedule.